The translation of this document is outdated.

 to local governments for the current financial year;

-3) procedures for equalisation of local government financial
+3) the procedures for the equalisation of local government

 4) [5 February 1998];